CTU-Bern/links/README.md

     * [Extensions to the original statement](http://www.prisma-statement.org/Extensions/)
     * [Link registration details page](http://www.prisma-statement.org/Protocols/Registration) where registrations are actually made on [PROSPERO](https://www.crd.york.ac.uk/PROSPERO/)
     * Note that systematic reviews/metaanalyses are sometimes/often rejected by journals for not having been registered

+The [EQUATOR Network](https://www.equator-network.org/) also has links to many other guidelines (SPIRIT, CARE, AGREE, ...)

 Feel free to add to this list.